How to Become a UX Designer, a Step-By-Step Guide for 2024 [+Expert Tips]

 • Psychology

-However, a bachelor’s degree is not a requirement.
-Most job postings will list a bachelor's degree in design, human-computer interaction (HCI), psychology, computer science, or a related field or “equivalent professional experience” as a basic qualification.
-This underscores that while there’s some undergraduate degrees that can help you prepare for a career in UX design, there’s no single path.
+This underscores that while there are some undergraduate degrees that can help you prepare for a career in UX design, there’s no single path.
 Some UX designers will have commensurate experience or a combination of education and experience.

-UX Course: 6 hours - 10 months
+UX Course: 6 Hours to 10 Months

 UX courses are another way to learn UX design fundamentals and tools.
-Often, these are offered online and self-paced so you can fit them into your schedule more easily than a formal degree.
+Often, these are offered online and self-paced, so you can fit them into your schedule more easily than a formal degree.
 UX courses also range drastically in duration.
-Some only take a few hours to complete while others take months.
+Some only take a few hours to complete, while others take months.

-Here’s a handful of courses with an estimation of how long they take to complete:
+Here’s a handful of courses with an estimation of how long they take to complete.

 UX internships typically last 10 weeks.
 Many take place in the summer.
 Freelance jobs range more widely, between 1 to 6 months, depending on the company and project.